We will secure the MySQL installation by running mysql_secure_installation.

 Change the root password?
 [Y/n] n

 Remove the anonymous user to improve security.
-This will make sure people or application have correct username and password to login to MySQL.
+This will make sure people have the correct username and password to login to MySQL.
 Answer with Y

 By default, a MySQL installation has an anonymous user, allowing anyone